Disclosure of Travel and Hospitality Expenses

 Please note that this website is no longer updated.
 Please consult the new proactive disclosure report on Open Canada.

 On December 12, 2003, the Prime Minister announced a new policy on the mandatory publication of travel and hospitality expenses for selected government officials.

-This web site provides information on the travel and hospitality expenses incurred within Public Works and Government Services Canada by the Minister, Parliamentary Secretary, and their exempt staff, and by senior level employees at the Deputy Minister, Associate Deputy Minister, Assistant Deputy Minister, and equivalent levels.
+This website provides information on the travel and hospitality expenses incurred within Public Services and Procurement Canada by the Minister, Parliamentary Secretary, and their exempt staff, and by senior level employees at the Deputy Minister, Associate Deputy Minister, Assistant Deputy Minister, and equivalent levels.

-The rules and principles governing travel are outlined in the Guidelines for Ministers' Offices and in Treasury Board's Travel Directive and Special Travel Authorities.
-The purpose of these directives is to provide for the reimbursement of reasonable expenses necessarily incurred during travel on government business.
+The rules and principles governing travel of senior officers or employees are outlined in the Policies for Ministers' Offices, the National Joint Council’s Travel Directive and the Special Travel Authorities.
+The purpose of these instruments is to provide for the reimbursement of reasonable expenses necessarily incurred during travel on government business.

-The Government of Canada extends hospitality in accordance with the rules and principles outlined in the Guidelines for Ministers' Offices and the Treasury Board Hospitality Policy.
-The objective of the policy is to ensure that hospitality is extended in an economical and affordable way when it facilitates government business or is considered desirable as a matter of courtesy and protocol.
+The Government of Canada extends hospitality in accordance with the rules and principles outlined in the Policies for Ministers' Offices and the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures.
+The objective of these instruments is to ensure that hospitality is extended in an economical and affordable way when it facilitates government business or is considered desirable as a matter of courtesy and protocol.

 - Date modified: